Itaru Kinoshita: Career

-During elementary school Itaru used to help take care of chickens, sheep, and pigs.
+During elementary school Itaru used to help take care of livestock.
 He has also stated that he has liked dinosaurs since childhood.
+He grew up watching the film Jurassic Park.

 Since his early school days, he liked to draw which led him to continue his education at an art high school.
 However, when graduation approached, he had no desire to pursue art academically and lacked any particular goal.
-Inspired by a brochure for a language school given to him by his parents, he decided to go to the USA after graduating high school to study film, especially Hollywood films.
-However, even after moving to the USA, he found it difficult to find a job in the film industry, so he contacted make-up artist AKIHITO and animation artist Daisuke Tsutsumi for advice.
+Inspired by a brochure for a language school given to him by his parents, he decided to go to the US after graduating high school to study film, especially Hollywood films.
+However, even after moving to the US, he found it difficult to find a job in the film industry, so he contacted make-up artist AKIHITO and animation artist Daisuke Tsutsumi for advice.

 After consulting with AKIHITO and Daisuke Tsutsumi, Itaru realized that his own goals were still vague and began thinking that it would be better to make a living doing something that he enjoyed doing.
 He had already started writing comics while they in the US and gradually shifted his career from film to comics.
 Later, around 2011, Itaru worked in Palau as a start-up staff member of a Japanese restaurant.
 The flat Kinoshita was living in at the time was adjacent to a forest and the strange animal noises coming from the forest at night inspired him to create a manga about dinosaurs; specifically about breeding and taking care of dinosaurs, which he thought was not well depicted in the film franchise Jurassic Park.